Car Accident Attorney

 All too often clients have purchased cars and they are “upside down.”
 This means they owe more than the fair market value of the vehicle.
 The insurance company and the at–fault party are typically only responsible for the fair market value of the car.
 This is why it is a very good idea to get GAP coverage.

 6. Why isn’t the insurance company paying my medical bills?

 There can be several reasons for this and we encourage you to speak to a car accident attorney right away for an in depth discussion.
 However generally, speaking the insurance company is not going to pay up front on the injury claim.
 The medical bills remain your responsibility and are used to support your claim against the at-fault driver.

 7. Why do the doctors refuse to see me because I was in a car accident?

 Depending on where you live this is becoming a very common occurrence.
 Often clients will have to find a new doctor or may have to rely on the emergency room for care.
 These are things that we discuss in detail in your free consultation.

 8. The other driver does not have insurance.
 What do I do?

 Call your insurance.
-If your insurance can’t help you, contact an attorney for your options.
+If your insurance can’t help you, contact a car accident attorney for your options.
 This is why we encourage everyone to make sure they know what coverages are available within their own policy.
 Unfortunately, the number of uninsured drivers in Texas varies each year.
 Estimates, however, range from 13.3% to 22% at any given time.
 While that percentage may sound low, Texas is ranked 19th in the nation for uninsured drivers.
 It is imperative that you protect yourself with additional coverages such as Underinsured Motorist, Uninsured Motorist and Personal Injury Protection.
 We by no means support insurance companies, but we certainly want everyone to be protected in the event of an accident.